Estimate exponential memory decay in Hidden Markov Model and its applications: Applications

 So the gradient (\ref{rewrite-gradient}) is approximated as

-Note that (\ref{final-gradient}), the matrix multiplication required is $O((B_1+B_2)s)$ after using the buffer and the space needed is $O(s)$.
-When $(B_1+B_2)s\ll n$, this results in significant computational speedups over the full batch inference algorithm.
-This techniques are exactly due to the memory decaying property and the buffer length $B_1$ is calculated in Algorithm \ref{alg-1}. $B_2$ can be similarly calculated by using the backward probability $\mb$ and normalized backward probability $\mbeta$ in Algorithm $\ref{alg-1}$.

-In order to cooperate with this technique, we can uniformly sample the subset of summand in the domain $[B_1+1, n-B_2-1]$.
-Moreover, one can enforce each subsequence sampled is not overlapping to have better effect.
-In pseudocode, the algorithm can be presented in Algorithm \ref{alg-2}.
-The figure \ref{buffer} illustrates the idea of the subsequence sampled from the full observation sequence.
+Note that (\ref{final-gradient}), the matrix multiplication required is $O(2Bs)$ after using the buffer and the space needed is $O(s)$.
+When $2Bs\ll n$, this results in significant computational speedups over the full batch inference algorithm.
+This techniques is exactly due to the memory decaying property and the buffer length $B$ is calculated in Algorithm \ref{alg-1}.
+In order to be consistent with this technique, we can uniformly sample the subset of summand in the domain $[B+1, n-B-1]$.
+Moreover, one can enforce no overlap among the sampled subsequences.
+In pseudocode, the algorithm is presented in Algorithm \ref{alg-2}.

-This memory decay property not only can be taken advantage of in mini-batched gradient descent based inference on MLE or MAP, but also be used in stochastic gradient-MCMC \cite{Yian2017, completesample}, stochastic variational inference \cite{Foti2014}, stochastic EM and online learning \cite{Khreich2012}.
+This memory decay property not only can be taken advantage of in mini-batched gradient descent based inference on MLE or MAP, but also be used in stochastic gradient-MCMC \cite{Yian2017, completesample, Fox2019}, stochastic variational inference \cite{Foti2014}, stochastic EM and online learning \cite{Khreich2012}.
 There are many more algorithms could be built based on this fundamental property in HMM.
 No matter what mini-batched based algorithm is used, it is important to estimate the buffer length efficiently and accurately.